jangiti-praneeth/portfolio/README.md

 * [Setup](#setup)

 ## General info
 This is a portfolio website that contains my personal information, my projects, my skills, and my contact information.
-It is a website that is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, and JavaScript.
 It is a responsive website that can be viewed on different devices such as mobile phones, tablets, and desktops.

 ## Technologies
 Project is created with: